 In a Morris water maze test, you are interested in where the animal swims relative to the platform.
 You want to define the four quadrants, the platform, and maybe even Wishaw’s corridor.
 EthoVision XT has intuitive drawing tools to define these zones in your video image.
 Variables measured, such as location, but also velocity and distances, are automatically linked to these zones.

 Automating your research provides a number of great benefits; it increases efficiency and helps you to standardize your experiment, resulting in more reliable data.
 You can program EthoVision XT to automatically start and stop the tracking of your animal, saving you the hassle of doing it manually.
 For example, start tracking as soon as the animal is detected in the starting quadrant and stop tracking after it has reached the Atlantis platform.

 Examples of parameters

-Other parameters include velocity of movement, time spent in quadrant of platform (of where the platform was previously located), etc.
+Other parameters include velocity of movement, time spent in quadrant of platform (or where the platform was previously located), etc.

-Find out more about EthoVision XT tracking software or water maze equipment , or read more about The Morris water maze on our Noldus blog .
+Find out more about EthoVision XT tracking software, or read more about The Morris water maze on our Noldus blog .
 You can also download the free Morris water maze white paper , or check out this list of selected publications .